isecvirus/spiderCTF/README.md

         "name": "Challenge title",
         "description": "Challenge description",
         "points": 0,
-        "attachment": ["path/to/file.any or null for no attachments"], "flag": "The challenge flag, can be empty or in any form even if differ from other challeneges", "reward": 0,
+        "attachment": "path/to/file.any or null for no attachment", "flag": "The challenge flag, can be empty or in any form even if differ from other challeneges", "reward": 0,
         "hints": ["Not working for v1.0.0"],